-A goal for thousands of visitors every year, the park’s highest summit offers the hardy, well-prepared hiker a top-of-the-world panorama of jagged summits and lake-dappled high country.
+A goal for thousands of visitors every year, Longs Peak is Rocky Mountain National Park’s highest summit.
+It offers the hardy, well-prepared hiker a top-of-the-world panorama of jagged summits and lake-dappled high country.
 Here’s how to plan your own assault.

 Critical sections of the Keyhole Route are often snow-covered until midsummer, so most climbers should aim for late July through early September.
 It’s wise to start your 10- to 18-hour round-trip hike around 3 a.m. so that you can reach the summit by noon and start descending before the peak’s almost-daily afternoon thunderstorms.

 For strong hikers without vertigo, no special climbing equipment is necessary.
 However, we highly recommend a helmet, both to protect against falls on the sometimes slippery boulders and to shield against rockfall from hikers above you.
 And less-experienced climbers or groups with young people might want to carry harnesses and rope to belay some of the more exposed sections.
 In addition, pack at least four quarts of water–the Boulderfield is the last chance to fill up, and it’s not guaranteed there–plus snacks, a warm hat and gloves, raingear, and a puffy jacket for the summit.

 What are the biggest risks to hiking Longs Peak?